Why I love labels; How we transcend them ~ after they helped us live more authentically.

 I have always loved labels, yet never knew why until I began to immerse myself in learning, understanding, and practicing my two favorite, helpful personality assessment tools: the Myers Briggs Personality Assessment, and The Enneagram.

-Since part of my background is in cultural diversity, I was challenged to understand how, tensions, misunderstandings and hurt feelings can often be attributed to a lack of knowledge about one’s temperament.
-These same tensions or hurt feelings can also be caused by holding too tightly to a predetermined sense of self, or by judging or resenting differences instead of honoring them.
+Part of my background in cultural diversity has always led to a keen interest in wanting to understand how stereotypes, oppression, tensions, and misunderstandings can create undeserved wounds.
+These internalized wounds can often be attributed to a lack of knowledge about one’s own culture, family of origin or genetic temperaments.
+These same stereotypes, tensions or hurt feelings can also be caused by holding too tightly to a predetermined sense of self, or by judging or resenting differences instead of understanding or honoring them.

-Imagine Yourself in the middle of a lake
+Imagine Yourself in the middle of a large lake or ocean

 Now Imagine being thrown a life jacket